VladislavPerepelichnyi/DE2-115-SoC-Microcontroller-VHDL-/README.md

 FPGA SoC microcontroller with external flash and UART programming GUI

 This repository presents a soft System-on-Chip (SoC) microcontroller implemented in **VHDL** on the **DE2-115 FPGA board**.
-The project includes a RISC-like CPU, memory subsystem, and peripheral interfaces, along with a **Python-based programming utility**.
+The project includes a  CPU, memory subsystem, and peripheral interfaces, along with a **Python-based programming utility**.

 ## Overview